 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 1,033 students took at least one online class at Calvin University.
-This is an increase from the 71 students who took online classes the previous year.
+In 2020-2021, 486 students took at least one online class at Calvin University.
+This is a decrease from the 1,033 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Calvin University, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against Calvin?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!